Norwegian Epic: Concept and construction

 The sea trials of Norwegian Epic occurred over four days beginning on 10 February 2010.
 During these trials 300 technicians and engineers from STX France, along with 30 Norwegian Cruise Line representatives, checked more than 60 aspects of the ship's performance by running trials of the ship's speed, maneuverability, hydrodynamics and propulsion in the Atlantic Ocean.

 In early May 2010, a fire broke out in a provisioning area aft on Deck 4; firefighters were able to contain the fire before it spread, with the only damage to an area of cabling.
-The conditions were found to be suspicious (there was no welding or other 'hot' work in the area, and the extinguishing system was non-operational), and the event was investigated by Saint-Nazaire police as an arson attack.
-It was suspected some workers may have deliberately set the fire as revenge for the price dispute between NCL and STX France.
+The conditions were found to be suspicious (there was no welding or other 'hot' work in the area, and the extinguishing system was non-operational), and the event was investigated by Saint-Nazaire police as arson.
+It was suspected some workers may have deliberately set the fire in an act of payback for the price dispute between NCL and STX France.
 Despite the damage, Norwegian Epic was delivered on time.

 A second round of sea trials was conducted on 11 June 2010, which finalized all the aspects of the ship.
 Afterwards, the ship, named the Norwegian Epic, was delivered to NCL on 17 June 2010.

 Areas of operation

 Norwegian Epic was originally based out of Miami, sailing Western Caribbean cruises.
 In 2013 and 2014, Norwegian Epic undertook winter cruises between October and April sailing from Miami, FL to the Caribbean and after a repositioning transatlantic sailing, undertook cruises from southern European ports around the Mediterranean between April and October.

 In April 2015, Norwegian Epic repositioned and had a home port year round in Barcelona.

 In November 2016 Norwegian Epic returned to the Caribbean, this time based out of Port Canaveral (Orlando).
 Then Barcelona for April to November 2017, and back to Port Canaveral for winter 2017/18.

 Beginning in January 2017, she began hosting the annual dance music festival Holy Ship!.

-In March of 2022, NCL announced that in 2023, the Epic will be redeployed from its current summer itinerary and that all cruises from May through October are cancelled.
+In March 2022, Norwegian Cruise Lines announced that in 2023, the Epic was to be redeployed from her current summer itinerary and that all cruises aboard the ship from May through October were cancelled.